sparkartgroup/quality-docs/README.md

 ### Custom Dictionary

 By default, `quality-docs` spell checks documents against [a US English dictionary](https://github.com/wooorm/dictionaries/dictionaries/en_US).
-To extend the built in dictionary with custom English terms related to your project(s), add a [hunspell format](http://linux.die.net/man/4/hunspell) `.dic` file to your project, and reference it with the `customDictionary` key in the rules override JSON file.
-See [`sample.dic`](./sample.dic) for an example.
+To extend the built in dictionary with custom English terms related to your project(s), add a [hunspell format](http://linux.die.net/man/4/hunspell) `.dic` file to your project, and reference it with the `customDictionary` key in a custom config JSON file.
+See [`en_US-tech-industry.dic`](./en_US-tech-industry.dic) for an example.
 (Note: `quality-docs` uses the [US English affix file](https://github.com/wooorm/dictionaries/blob/master/dictionaries/en_US/index.aff) to check for valid variants of dictionary words.
 Non-English characters or prefix/suffix rules are not supported.)

-### Changing Default Rules
+### Changing Default Config

-The `quality-docs` CLI ships with an opinionated set of rules to improve your writing.
+The `quality-docs` CLI ships with an opinionated configuration to improve your writing.
 If you want to override the defaults of [the `retext` plugins used by this tool](#quality-docs), we recommend one of these three options;

 1. [Exclude documentation files from the glob argument](http://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm#STANDARD-WILDCARDS).
-2. Use [the `--rules` flag](#rules) to pass in a JSON file with rule overrides.
+2. Use [the `--config` flag](#config) to pass in a JSON file with default configuration overrides.
 3. Use [`remark-message-control` marks](https://github.com/wooorm/remark-message-control) to turn on/off specific rules for individual documents or text nodes.

 ## Troubleshooting